coinweb/technical-docs/_posts/2019-08-19-about-sharding.md

 Aggregated computation needed to drive the network is much lower as only one honest validator is needed.

 Data is written into the L1 layer.
-Written with [StackEdit](https://stackedit.io/).